vyapp/vy/BOOK.md

 ### Add/remove block selection one line up

-Once a block selection mark was dropped, press the Key-Command below in NORMAL mode to add/remove block selection one line up.
+Once a block selection mark was dropped, press the keycommand below in NORMAL mode to add/remove block selection one line up:

     <Control-K>